bromine1/Obsidian-Notes/Classes/Python/Modules/Module3/Topics/Lists.md

 ```
 #### .sort()
 - `.sort()` is also self explanitory.
 It sorts a list.
-- Lists are asorted ascending by default
+- Lists are sorted ascending by default
 - Sort takes 2 arguments
 	- The first is a `boolean` value, `reverse =`.
 This allows you to have a list sort by descending order
 	- The second is `key=`.
 This allows you to sort based off of a diferent criteria defined by a function.
 W3Schools has a good example for them, but the function needs to do a few things: